speaking-in-code/foostrainer3/README.md

 * Add fastlane for pushing changes. https://fastlane.tools/ https://docs.fastlane.tools/getting-started/ios/appstore-deployment/
+* Need to automate screenshots to make releases simpler.

+* - Fastlane screenshots don't work with flutter.
+* - Flutter screenshot packages is better, but also fails.
+* - Work around for that failure in https://github.com/flutter/flutter/issues/24703.
+* - set your PATH so that 'flutter' comes from a fork with that fix.
+* - then run 'screenshot'

 ### M4: custom drills

 * Allow creation of new drills.
 * Allow save and restoration of drills across devices.